bartobri/bitcoin-toolkit/README.md

 users can install this project from within the linux subsystem.

 Be sure that the following dependencies are installed on your system.
-If not you can install them from your package manager.
+If not, you can install them from your package manager.

 1. libgmp
 2. libgcrypt